microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/05-MigratingToAzureSQL.md

 23. Now, in order to have the app run with the MI, update appsettings.json by replace the SQL 2008 VM IP with the fully qualified domain name for your MI.
 24. Run the application (IIS Express button)

-> Note: If you want to complete an extension of this lab where you deploy the web app to Azure and integrate the App Service within the virtual network using point-to-site and VNet integration, see exercises 3 and 4 in the non-abbreviated lab [**TODO link needed**]
+> Note: If you want to complete an extension of this lab where you deploy the web app to Azure and integrate the App Service within the virtual network using point-to-site and VNet integration, see exercises 3 and 4 in the non-abbreviated lab [here](https://github.com/microsoft/MCW-Migrating-SQL-databases-to-Azure/blob/master/Hands-on%20lab/HOL%20step-by-step%20-%20Migrating%20SQL%20databases%20to%20Azure.md).

 <br>